felixlopz/hubrise-test-task/content/apps/livepepper/en/configuration.md

 ## Deals & Discounts Mapping

 Deals in LivePepper offer savings to products or to the entire order.
-Correct POS codes are essential for orders containing deals to be properly transmitted to your EPOS systems and other apps connected to HubRise.
+Correct POS codes are essential for orders containing deals to be properly transmitted to your EPOS system and other apps connected to HubRise.

 To add a POS Code to a deal: